elinscott/ase_koopmans/doc/ase/calculators/kim.rst

 The `Open Knowledgebase of Interatomic Models (OpenKIM) <https://openkim.org>`_ is an NSF-funded project aimed at providing easy access to standardized implementations of classical interatomic potentials that can be used with a variety of molecular simulation codes.
-This ASE package allows one to easily use any potential archived in OpenKIM through ASE.
+This package allows one to easily use any potential archived in OpenKIM through ASE.
 In order to explain its structure, we must first describe the two different types of interatomic models in KIM: [#kimmodels]_ [#typesofkimcontent]_

 * **Portable Models (PMs)**
   These models can be used with any KIM API-compliant simulator, either directly or